 Stir in all spices

-For approximately 8 minutes Continue to breaking up and tossing the tofu mixture, letting some pieces turn a golden brown, but not letting it burn.
+For approximately 8 minutes, continue breaking up and tossing the tofu mixture, letting some pieces turn a golden brown, but not letting it burn.
 Heat might need to be turned up a bit during this step.

 Stir in spinach and cook for another 5 minutes, until the spinach wilts.